 When we're young and growing, for most of us, our parents are there to show us the difference between right and wrong.
-They show us, based on their perceptions, the acceptable social behaviors, emotional responses and moral consistencies which help us navigate through life.
+They show us, based on their perceptions, the acceptable social behaviors, emotional responses, and moral consistencies that help us navigate through life.
 Through this mental evolution, and through the process of "disappointing" our parents, many of us associate making mistakes with pain and shame.
 Through the action of our parents telling us our natural human instincts (or behaviors/responses etc.), were "wrong", and depending on the level of parental skill involved, we can feel there is perhaps something inevitably, internally wrong with us, and so our inner critic is born.
-That inner critic, that voice inside our heads, starts off as a defense mechanism, to tell us we're erring before other people get around to telling us.
+That inner critic, that voice inside our heads, starts as a defense mechanism, to tell us we're erring before other people get around to telling us.

 Steps to Relinquish Your Inner Critic

 1. Firstly, recognize this inner voice as an add-on to your actual self.
 It's a voice within you, but it is not who you are, and cannot define you unless you let it.
 It can be very difficult to distinguish this fact - but the voice is a culmination of all the authority figures you encountered through your growth: parents, teachers, older siblings, religious leaders, or even friends who appeared to be leaders.
 The longer and more often you listen to this voice, the stronger and more real it appears.

 2. Make a note of what this voice says, and try to write it down.
 By looking at it on paper and outside your head, you can create the separation needed between it and your true self.
 Does it call you names, and are there particular themes that are repeated and obsessed with?
 Where do these "recordings" come from?
 Can you trace them back to particular people?
 This is all necessary in identifying the difference between you and your inner critic.
 Most of the time, seeing these negative thoughts on paper shows us how out of proportion and absurdly childish they are.